evgeniy-shpyra/evgeniy-shpyra/README.md

 A little about me:

 - 🔭 I’m currently working on React Projects
-- 🌱 I’m currently learning NestJs
+- 🌱 I’m currently learning NodeJS
 - 📫 How to reach me: foksmix256@gmail.com